EhabElbrolosy/Sleep-efficiency-analysis/README.md

 ---
 When is sleep efficiency at its highest?
 ---

- at what approximate time does sleep efficiency reach its peak across the dataset?
+At what approximate time does sleep efficiency reach its peak across the dataset?
 ---
 Does smoking have any noticeable impact on REM sleep patterns?
 ---
 What effect does smoking have on REM sleep rates across different age groups?
 ---
 How do alcohol, smoking, and caffeine affect overall sleep quality?